All Episodes

 He doesn't.

-And during the fight over naming McCarthy as speaker, he consistently had 200 votes.
+And during the fight over naming McCarthy as Speaker, he consistently had 200 votes.

-Steve Scalise is a very good, very competent uh professional, he's a very solid conservative.
+Steve Scalise is a very good, very competent professional.

 Yeah.